Cooper Williams

-Cooper Williams (born June 17, 2005) is an American tennis player.
-He has a career-high ATP singles ranking of world No. 660 achieved on 29 September 2025 and a doubles ranking of No. 473 achieved on 8 September 2025.
+Cooper Williams (born June 17, 2005) is an American professional tennis player.
+He has a career-high ATP singles ranking of No. 562 achieved on June 15, 2026 and a highest doubles ranking of No. 473 achieved on September 8, 2025.

-Williams won the boys' doubles title alongside compatriot Learner Tien at the 2023 Australian Open in January 2023.
+Williams won the boys' doubles title at the 2023 Australian Open, with countryman Learner Tien.

 Early life

 Born and raised in New York City, Williams attended St. Bernard's School on the Upper East Side from Kindergarten to seventh grade.
 He graduated from Dwight School Global in June 2023.
 Williams relocated to Boca Raton, Florida during the Covid pandemic, where he works with fitness coach, Richard Woodruff.

-Career
+Junior career

 Alongside partner Learner Tien, Williams won the junior Australian Open doubles in January 2023, defeating Alexander Blockx and João Fonseca in the final 6–4, 6–4.

+He reached an ITF junior combined ranking of world No. 3 on August 28, 2023.

+Professional career

 In August 2025, he made his main draw grand slam debut alongside Theodore Winegar at the 2025 US Open, having received the US collegiate wildcard into the men's doubles having won the inaugural American Collegiate Wildcard Playoff in Orlando.
 In the first round they defeated Czech pairing Petr Nouza and Patrik Rikl in straight sets before facing previous finalists and the No. 4 seeds Kevin Krawietz and Tim Puetz.